Angioedema is swelling of areas of tissue under the skin, sometimes affecting the face and throat.

 Also, angioedema sometimes occurs after a dye that can be seen on x-rays (radiopaque dye) is used during an imaging test.
-Angioedema without hives is sometimes caused by angiotensin-converting enzyme (ACE) inhibitors, which are used to treat hypertension and heart failure.
+Angioedema without hives is sometimes caused by angiotensin-converting enzyme (ACE) inhibitors, which are used to treat high blood pressure and heart failure.

 Angioedema can be chronic, recurring over weeks or months.
 The cause may be habitual, unintentional intake of a substance, such as penicillin in milk or a preservative or dye in foods.
 Use of certain drugs, such as aspirin, other NSAIDs, or opioids, can also cause chronic angioedema.
-Chronic angioedema that occurs without hives may be hereditary angioedema (see Allergic Reactions and Other Hypersensitivity Disorders: Hereditary and Acquired Angioedema).
+Chronic angioedema that occurs without hives may be hereditary angioedema (see Hereditary and Acquired Angioedema).
 However, usually when angioedema recurs (with or without hives), no specific cause is identified—called idiopathic angioedema.

 Angioedema may affect part or all of the hands, feet, eyelids, tongue, lips, or genitals.
 Sometimes the membranes lining the mouth, throat, and airways swell, making swallowing or breathing difficult.
 Occasionally, the digestive tract is involved, resulting in nausea, vomiting, crampy abdominal pain, or diarrhea.

 Many people also have hives.
 Hives usually begin with itching.
-Typically, crops of hives then come and go.
+Typically, crops of hives then come and go (see Hives).
 One spot may remain for several hours, then disappear, and later, another may appear elsewhere.
 After the hive disappears, the skin usually looks completely normal.

 The cause is often obvious, and tests are seldom needed because the reactions usually resolve and do not recur.
 If angioedema recurs and the cause is not clear, doctors ask people about all the drugs they are taking and all food and drink they are consuming.
-If the cause is still not clear, particularly if people have no hives, doctors may do tests for hereditary forms of angioedema (see Allergic Reactions and Other Hypersensitivity Disorders: Hereditary and Acquired Angioedema).
+If the cause is still not clear, particularly if people have no hives, doctors may do tests for hereditary forms of angioedema (see Hereditary and Acquired Angioedema).